Drobysz/uni_exercises/README.md

-# Here I'll be containing all TP
+# Here I'll be containing all the TPs